madelinezL/Data-Science-General-Notes/Tableau.md

   - Change the measures to be dimensions
   - Use magnitude as the size in Marks

+* Adjust the font size to avoid the hash issue
+  - Go to the Sheet
+  - Click Text, Edit the Label

 ## Project Demo
 ### Life Science Account Scan Project <br>
 link: https://github.com/madelinezL/Project-Demos/blob/main/Life%20Science%20Accounts%20Scan/about%20this%20project.md